Exploring Alberobello Trulli & Their Spellbinding Symbols

 Alberobello By Bus

-FAQs about Alberobello Trulli
+FAQs about the Trulli of Alberobello

 1. What is Alberobello Trulli, and where are they located?